teamtopia/nuts/docs/deploy.md

 # Deployment

-Nuts can be easily be deployed to a state-less server or PaaS.
+Nuts can easily be deployed to a state-less server or PaaS.
 It only uses the disk as a cache for assets.

 ### On Heroku: